Overview.

 Adult Education.

 A student who is currently enrolled in a GED or high school equivalency program at an adult school is considered an Adult Education Student.
-Enrollment for adult education students will begin in the near future.
+Prospective students can contact Teneka Cornish for more information to apply.